-Commented [WDJ21]: Rephrased based on comments made by Reviewer 2. pixel validity threshold of T is applied to every subdomain $D_r$ , ensuring that each classified feature has an adequate number of valid vorticity values within its circumference.
+In the second step of the process, the algorithm generates virtual circular subdomains D_r of radius r centred at every grid point in our vorticity field.
+Each of these subdomains represent a vorticity feature, which can partially overlap one another in space.
+We define the feature intensity as the mean of all vorticity estimates contained within its circumference, and the feature variability as the standard deviation of all vorticity estimates contained within its circumference.
+Therefore, a negative mean intensity feature represents a circular area of sea ice dominated by cyclonic rotation, while a positive mean intensity feature represents an area dominated by anticyclonic rotation.
+A minimum pixel validity threshold of T is applied to every subdomain D_r , ensuring that each classified feature has an adequate number of valid vorticity values within its circumference.
 Subdomains that fail to meet the minimum pixel validity threshold are ignored, thus reducing the algorithm's susceptibility to classifying small regions of intense vorticity at the ice edge or coastline as features.
-This process is repeated independently per product with varying r (500, 450 and 400 km) and T (90, 85 and 80 %) parameter values, meaning that all identified features contain 180-220 valid vorticity values within their circumference, depending on the choice of T and T. The choice of 500, 450 and 400 km radius features is oriented towards capturing the effect of large-scale synoptic features on the underlying sea ice, which are of the order of 1000 km, and therefore a 62.5 km resolution sea-ice drift product is sufficiently high enough to capture these features the 62.5 km grid spacing of the OSI-405-c product is fine enough to capture these features.
-All permutations of varying parameter values radius T and threshold T produced similar results, indicating that the presented results are robust to the choice of free parameters.
+This process is repeated independently per product with varying r (500, 450 and 400 km) and r (90, 85 and 80%) parameter values, meaning that all identified features contain 180-220 valid vorticity values within their circumference, depending on the choice of r and r.
+The choice of 500, 450 and 400 km radius features is oriented towards capturing the effect of large-scale synoptic features on the underlying sea ice, which are of the order of 1000 km, and therefore the 62.5 km grid spacing of the OSI-405-c product is fine enough to capture these features.
+All permutations of varying parameter values radius r and threshold r produced similar results, indicating that the presented results are robust to the choice of free parameters.
 Results shown in Sect.
-4 used T = 450 km and T = 90 %.
+4 used r = 450 km and r = 90%.